 Acosta currently teaches ESL at two missions and shares spiritual values and encouragement with the people who live at or come to the missions.
 Though the area attracts a diverse group of individuals, some choose to stay homeless and resist rehabilitation, Acosta has seen lives changed.
 “Rick came here from Michigan,” she explained.
 “He is living in the Union Rescue Mission.
 He became homeless more than a year ago.
 Previously, he had completed one to two years of college, and now he is an apprentice, acquiring clerical skills and helping at the mission.”

-When one student blamed his family for his drug use and his departure from his Pastor Michael Jenkins asks the blessing on the meal. home, Acosta gently explained to the class that free will is a gift that God gave us, so that we can make our own choices.
+When one student blamed his family for his drug use and his departure from his home, Acosta gently explained to the class that free will is a gift that God gave us, so that we can make our own choices.
 Lettie, a student who lives under a bridge, was listening.
 “Lettie stopped drinking when she learned that she can’t blame others for her choices,” Acosta said, smiling.
 “I love my work!”

 The number of young people participating in the Skid Row ministry especially excited Ira Barksdale, who had previously served as youth pastor of the Rolling Hills church and SCC associate treasurer.
 “I was excited to see the number of members from my former church and especially excited and inspired to see the number of young people there,” he noted.
 Barksdale is currently the pastor of the Maranatha and Miramonte churches, which also participated in the outreach.